cj-yourjourney/proshop/README.md

 ## Getting Started

-To explore our Mock E-Commerce Website and experience the features firsthand, visitvisit [Mock E-Commerce Website](https://shoppro-488794eef662.herokuapp.com/){:target="_blank"}.
+To explore our Mock E-Commerce Website and experience the features firsthand, visit Mock E-Commerce Website{:target="_blank"}.